appdotnet/api-spec/content/docs/resources/post/search.md

 Returns [Post](/docs/resources/post/) objects which match a given search query.
 Searches require an ordering and at least one search query to be specified, and allow for zero or more filters to be added.
 All parameters should be passed in the query string.

 <%= general_params_note_for "post" %> Note: Pagination is currently only available for the `id` ordering.
 All queries and filters are combined with an AND operation.
 Query parameters (not filter parameters) can use <em>"quoted strings"</em> for phrases, search syntax like <em>+foo -bar</em> and <em>foo OR baz</em> for boolean queries.
 Machine-only posts are not included in the search index.
+Separate lists of terms by spaces.

 <%= endpoint "GET", "posts/search", "Any" %>